Relief Society Christmas Program Ideas

 There were so many different things such as: candles, cake mixes, socks, gift cards, treats, nativities, body wash, lotions, etc.

-This activity is based around the story Christmas Jars by Jason F. Wright
+This activity is based on the story Christmas Jars by Jason F. Wright

 For the program ask someone to read the story, it is short and sweet but very touching.